Former Haiti President Rene Preval dead at age 74

 Moïse called Preval a "worthy son of Haiti."
 He did not say how Preval died.

-The former president died at his home in Laboule, a suburb of the capital city of Port-au-Prince, Haiti's daily newspaper, Le Nouvelliste, reported.
+The former President died at his home in Laboule, a suburb of the capital city of Port-au-Prince, Haiti's daily newspaper, Le Nouvelliste, reported.

-Preval was president of the Caribbean nation from 1996 to 2001 and from 2006 to 2011.
+Preval was President of the Caribbean nation from 1996 to 2001 and from 2006 to 2011.

 He was the nation's leader when a major earthquake killed more than 200,000 people in 2010.